nzbin/InDiv/README.md

     ```javascript
       constructor()
       $beforeInit() // don't use this ,because it's prepare for watch state
-      $renderComponent() // don't use this ,because it's prepare for render Component
+      $replaceComponent() // don't use this ,because it's prepare for render Component
       $onInit()
       $beforeMount()
       $afterMount()